The Church of Mankind

 A perfect human world means a perfect humankind, where culture and structure makes the act of sin impossible.
 A world without wrath must be a world without war, where all mankind is unified under a single “us” with no “thems” remaining.
 A world without greed means a world where scarcity is banished, where food is plentiful and basic needs are provided for by those around oneself, even as they provide for others.

 This holy mission requires incredible foresight and prescience.
 Priests think and plan in terms of decades, centuries and millennia, trying to account for future inventions and ideas that may shift the culture, and get ahead of those inventions to condition the world to receive them correctly.
 What will the world be like after an inevitable printing or literacy revolution?
-What will the effects of a unified Rogalia?
-Under which monarch must it unify to ensure a benign reign?
+What will be the effects of a unified Rogalia?
+Under which monarch must it unify to ensure a benign reign, and after what other conditions are met to ensure that?
 How can we advance past rival races like elves or dwarves without adopting their ways and changing who we are?
 How can a commercial culture like Hestralia be transitioned out of exploitative capitalism?
 How can we do that while also learning the lessons that Hestralia can teach humanity?

 The answers to these questions require centuries of careful planning, and an utter dedication to a resilient and unchanging message in order to resist the mighty cultural forces that have shaped the world up until the Lion Age.
 Even with all the power of the Church, the challenges of untold future ages and the shepherding of millions of unique souls requires the labor, and the faith, of these dedicated servants of mankind.